** This post was published in 2015. Read about why Montfort became Empower in 2020. **

 According to legend, he fell during the battle and was blinded.
 He was later found wandering by a nobleman’s daughter, who nursed the wounded soldier back to health.
 They fell in love and were married.

-Blinded and not being able to work, De Empower was now regularly begging in the Bethnal Green area.
+Blinded and not being able to work, De Montfort was now regularly begging in the Bethnal Green area.
 He became known as the famous Blind Beggar of Bethnal Green.

 In time a daughter arrived, Besse, who was “a beauty most bright”.
 Although Besse was a beautiful woman, she couldn’t find a husband.